o3de/o3de.org/content/docs/user-guide/remote-content/update-a-remote-repository.md

 ## Testing O3DE remote repository changes

-We recommend that you use the Project Manager and O3DE CLI to test your updated remote repository before you upload the changes to GitHub, a web server or other source control provider.
+We recommend that you use the Project Manager and O3DE CLI to test your remote repository before you upload the changes to GitHub, a web server or other source control.

 ### Test with Project Manager